renovatebot/renovate/docs/usage/self-hosted-experimental-flags.md

 experimentalFlags: ['noMavenPomCheck'];
 ```

+## `nugetDownloadNupkgs`

+If set to any value, Renovate will download `nupkg` files for determining package metadata.

 ## `paginateAll`

 If set to any value, Renovate will always paginate requests to GitHub fully, instead of stopping after 10 pages.

-## `execGpidHandle`

-If set, Renovate will terminate the whole process group of a terminated child process spawned by Renovate.

-## `nugetDownloadNupkgs`

-If set to any value, Renovate will download `nupkg` files for determining package metadata.

 ## `rebasePaginationLinks`